Let Us Ease Your Pain and Stress

 - Don’t chew on the solid ice in your drink.

-- Use scissors to open tape and other tricky packaging, not your teeth.
+- Use scissors to cut tape and open tricky packaging, not your teeth.